yurihs/ansible-role-postgres-backup/README.md

 postgres_backup_default_output_dir: /srv/postgres_backup
 ~~~

 Where to store the backups.
+Each entry will have its own directory inside
-May be overridden by each entry in the backup list.
+here.
+This variable may be overridden by each entry in the backup list.

 ~~~
 postgres_backup_default_date_format: "%Y-%m-%d_%H-%M"